 The relevant standards and the CIPFA publication Accounting for Collaboration in Local Government have been used to determine the correct treatment of collaborative working arrangements in which the Authority is involved.
-As a result, the group boundary has been determined as including the Authority and Silent Valley Waste Services Ltd., a wholly owned subsidiary over which it has control through the appointment of the majority of the company's board of directors.
+As a result, the group boundary has been determined as including the Authority, Bedwellty House & Park Charitable Trust (of which the Council is the sole trustee) and Silent Valley Waste Services Ltd. (a wholly owned subsidiary over which it has control through the appointment of the majority of the company's board of directors).